blingusblongus/aoc-collected/README.md

 This repo is an effort to centralize my AoC code so I can compare and learn from the different strategies, improve old solutions with my current knowledge, and implement better testing practices overall.

+It's currently a WIP as I migrate my answers in, and doesn't yet contain all my solutions.

 # Todo

 -   [x] Setup python structure and tests